LGBTQ+ Student Network

-If you are a student who would like to join the Network, receive updates about Network events or information/resources, or are in need of any help, please feel free to contact the Network Lead or connect with us through any of our social media profiles (see sidebar).
+If you are a student who would like to join the Network, receive updates about Network events or information/resources, or are in need of any help, please feel free to contact the Network Lead.
 Your information will be kept private.
-There are also Networks for Students with Disabilities, Undocumented, and Veterans.
-You are welcome to join multiple New Student Networks.
+There are also other Networks that you are welcome to join.

 If a resource you need is not listed here, please feel free to contact the Network (either through the Network Lead or through social media) to request it.

 Pride Alliance at UW Bothell

 - Community events and meetings for students of UW Bothell and Cascadia.

 - Free counseling appointments for UW Bothell students, addressing academic or personal concerns.